Skip to content

 Share

 This one's personal.
 I've been the comeback athlete.
-And we see it constantly in the Clubhouse and Not Done Yet communities — riders who were fit, who were fast, who had something and then life got in the way.
+And we see it constantly in the Clubhouse and the Not Done Yet coaching community — riders who were fit, who were fast, who had something and then life got in the way.
 Job change, injury, family, burnout.
 Sometimes all four.

 Now they want it back.
 And the worst thing they can do is ride like they used to.